its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 `wp user update YOUR-WORDPRESS-USERNAME --user_pass="PUT-YOUR-NEW-PASSWORD-HERE"`

+= How can I report an issue to the plugin developers, or help with plugin development? =

+Go to the GitHub repository for this plugin at https://github.com/its-webhosting/umich-oidc-login

 == Screenshots ==

-1. Allows visitors to log in via OIDC without needing a WordPress user acccount.
+1. Allows visitors to log in via OIDC without needing a WordPress user account.
 WordPress can get information about logged-in visitors from the OIDC Identity Provider.
 2. WordPress users can log in using either OIDC or their WordPress username and password.
 3. Control what happens when visitors/users log in and log out.
 4. Use group information obtained through OIDC to control access to the website.